UKVeteran/Topological-Anomalies-in-Protein-Dynamics/README.md

 <h1 align="center">Topological Anomalies in Protein Dynamics</h1>

 <p align="center">
-  <strong>A computational and analytical framework for identifying, modeling, and resolving non-trivial topological constraints (knots, slipknots, and links) in macromolecular folding and unfolding pathways.</strong>
+  <strong>An analytical and data-visualization framework for verifying, mapping, and analyzing non-trivial topological constraints (knots, slipknots, and links) in macromolecular folding and unfolding trajectories.</strong>
 </p>

 <hr />